Beautiful, Dirty, Rich: Composition

 "Beautiful, Dirty, Rich" is an uptempo dance-pop song which is more synth-heavy compared to the mostly electronic songs on The Fame.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song has a moderate electro-dance-pop groove and it is composed in the key of B minor with a tempo of 120 beats per minute.
 The song is set in common time, and Gaga's vocal range spans from A_{3} to D_{5}.
 It has a basic sequence of Bm–D_{5}–A♭–Bm–D_{5}–A♭ as its chord progression.
-In Vulture, R. S. He classified "Beautiful, Dirty, Rich" as a disco-funk song that sounded like the Scissor Sisters and Prince.
+Kristen S. Hé of Vulture classified "Beautiful, Dirty, Rich" as a disco-funk song that sounded like the Scissor Sisters and Prince, while The Independents Adam White highlighted its "Fiona Apple-ish piano dramatics and lyrical allusions to daddy issues and violence".

 During recording of the song, Gaga was reluctant to add any dance-oriented beats to the song, and insisted on keeping its original rock version.
 However, music producer Rob Fusari convinced her that a drum machine would not hurt her integrity, telling her that Queen, who was one of Gaga's musical inspirations, used it in their music.
 Fusari commented, "I think that's what finally got her to give it a shot, [...]
 We finished 'Beautiful, Dirty, Rich' that day.
 It's one of the songs on her debut album."

 Critical reception

-"Beautiful, Dirty, Rich" received general acclaim from critics.
+"Beautiful, Dirty, Rich" received positive reviews from critics.
 Matthew Chisling of AllMusic used the song and "Paparazzi" as examples of how The Fames lyrics "salt and pepper the album with a nasty, club-friendly feeling of fun and feistiness that an excellent, well-produced dance album should have."
 Genevieve Koski of The A.V.
 Club called "LoveGame" and this song "propulsive club anthems" that "chug along on wave after wave of synths and programmed drums, resulting in a dizzying sonic trip that approximates the high point of a chemically enhanced night of club-hopping."
+For Sputnikmusic's Daniel Incognito, the track "bounces about with a funky beat and great vocal layering."
 Sal Cinquemani of Slant Magazine said that Gaga "successfully [tosses] out dirties" on the song.
+Vultures Kristen S. Hé felt "Beautiful, Dirty, Rich" portrayed Gaga as an outcast indulging in "tongue-in-cheek hedonism", adding that the song "perfectly encapsulates the attitude that would soon make her famous".
+Priya Elan of The Times was less positive, arguing that "Beautiful, Dirty, Rich", "Paparazzi" and the title track, despite forming the core of the album's celebrity theme, "don't ruminate on the addictive inanity of fame", instead "choosing to observe passively".